The Girl on the Train (novel)

-The Girl on the Train is a 2015 psychological thriller novel by British author Paula Hawkins that gives narratives from three different women about relationship troubles (caused by coercive/controlling men) and, for the main protagonist, alcoholism.
+The Girl on the Train is a 2015 psychological thriller novel by British author Paula Hawkins.
 The novel debuted in the number one spot on The New York Times Fiction Best Sellers of 2015 list (print and e-book) dated 1 February 2015, and remained in the top position for 13 consecutive weeks, until April 2015.
-In January 2016 it became the #1 best-seller again for two weeks.
-Many reviews referred to the book as "the next Gone Girl", referring to a popular 2012 psychological mystery, by author Gillian Flynn, with similar themes that used unreliable narrators.

-By early March, less than two months after its release, the novel had sold over one million copies, and an additional half million by April.
-It occupied the #1 spot of the UK hardback book chart for 20 weeks, the longest any book has ever held the top spot.
-By early August, the book had sold more than three million copies in the U.S. alone, and, by October 2016, an estimated 20 million copies worldwide; by 2021, the book had sold an estimated 23 million copies worldwide.
 The audiobook edition, released by Books on Tape, was narrated by Clare Corbett, Louise Brealey and India Fisher.
 It won the 2016 Audie Award for "Audiobook of the Year".

 The film rights were acquired before the book was published, in 2014, by DreamWorks Pictures for Marc Platt Productions.
-The American film adaptation, starring Emily Blunt and directed by Tate Taylor, had its world premiere on 20 September 2016 in London before it had its theatrical release in the United States on 7 October.
+The American film adaptation, starring Emily Blunt and directed by Tate Taylor, had its world premiere on 20 September 2016 in London, less than a month before its theatrical release in the United States on 7 October.